MehranGhamaty/PointProcesses/README.md

 The tool is written with TensorFlow's automatic differentiation, along with strict typing to catch bugs
 (which means if a function asks for something specifically only that type of object can be provided as a parameter).
- A multivariate Hawkes process with static base rate and a sum of exponential triggering kernels is the only model currently implemented.
+ A multivariate Hawkes process with non-variable base rate and a sum of exponential triggering kernels is the only model currently implemented.
 This work is the composition of a few papers along with previous implementations of graphical models.